ruf10/ruf10.github.io/_pages/publications.md

 ### Conference Talks
+1. Upcoming: 2025 SIAM Annual Meeting (AN25), Montréal, Québec, Canada, Traveling Award by the Association for Women in Mathematics under NSF DMS-2113506 (up to $2300).
-1. Upcoming: JMM, Seattle, 2025, "Recent Advancements in the Numerical Analysis of Nonlinear Partial Differential Equations”.
+2. Upcoming: JMM, Seattle, 2025, "Recent Advancements in the Numerical Analysis of Nonlinear Partial Differential Equations”, Traveling Award by the American Mathematical Society ($1430).
-2. The 42nd Southeastern-Atlantic Regional Conference on Differential Equations (SEARCDE), West Virginia University, Morgantown, November 9-10, 2024.
+3. The 42nd Southeastern-Atlantic Regional Conference on Differential Equations (SEARCDE), West Virginia University, Morgantown, November 9-10, 2024.
-3. Mathematical Models and Numerical Methods for Multi-Physics Systems, Pittsburgh, PA, May 2024.
+4. Mathematical Models and Numerical Methods for Multi-Physics Systems, Pittsburgh, PA, May 2024.
-4. Finite Element Circus, Brown University, Providence, RI, April 2024.
+5. Finite Element Circus, Brown University, Providence, RI, April 2024.
-5. Association for Women in Mathematics, University of Pittsburgh, Pittsburgh, PA, September 2023.
+6. Association for Women in Mathematics, University of Pittsburgh, Pittsburgh, PA, September 2023.
-6. Applied Mathematics, Modeling and Computational Science, Waterloo, ON, Aug 2023.
+7. Applied Mathematics, Modeling and Computational Science, Waterloo, ON, Aug 2023.